112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 <div id="107"><em>107.
 “Why don't they get to work and rebuild their country ?”</em></div>

 The French Minister of Finance recently reported that France's industries are beginning to operate at 80 % of capacity.
 The rebuilding of France is a tremendous job which will take a long time.
 Shortages of coal, gasoline, electricity, power, transport, and manpower have made a more rapid recovery impossible.

 In 1944, after liberation, France found that of its pre-war transportation the following were left:

-35% of the locomotives,
+- 35% of the locomotives,
-37% of the freight cars,
+- 37% of the freight cars,
-33% of the trucks and automobiles,
+- 33% of the trucks and automobiles,
-38% of the merchant marine.
+- 38% of the merchant marine.

 The most important single factor which is holding up French production is the shortage of coal.
 On Februrar 3, 1945 our Office of War Information analyzed economic conditions in France and pointed out how the coal crisis has plunged France into a vicious circle.
 Mines could not operate without timber pit props to shore up the ceilings of tunnels in coal veins as they were expanded.
 But the transportation needed to bring in the timber also needed coal with which to operate.

 Coal shortages have caused as many shut-downs of French factories as have the grave shortages of other essential raw materials.

 And never forget the loss to France of 1.115.000 people (killed, wounded or disabled) out of a population estimated at around forty million in 1940.
 This is a staggering blow to the manpower needed for rebuilding.

 ## French Politics

 <div id="108"><em>108.
 “All French politicians are corrupt.”</em></div>

 That's as silly as saying that all American politicians get graft.
 Some French politicians are corrupt.
 So are some American politicians.

 Incidentally, the German propaganda line for French politics was, “All French politicians are corrupt.”
 The Germans wanted the French people to lose confidence in their leaders, in their government, and — most of all — in democracy itself.
 The Germans ran a gigantic smear campaign before the war, during the war, and during the occupation.
-The only French politicians of importance whom the Germans did <em>not</em> smear were — Petain and Laval.
+The only French politicians of importance whom the Germans did _not_ smear were — Pétain and Laval.
 They, said the Nazis, were not corrupt.
 Odd, isn't it?

 <div id="109"><em>109.
 “The French don't have a decent political system.
 They've got too many parties.
 They never get together.”</em></div>

 The French political system is a democracy.
-It is like ours in its basic principles: freedom of speech, freedom of religion, freedom of the press, freedom of the vote, minority rights, protection under the law, trial by jury, etc.
+It is like ours in its basic
+principles: freedom of speech, freedom of religion, freedom of the press, freedom of the vote, minority rights, protection under the law, trial by jury, etc.

 The system differs from ours as far as parties are concerned: we have a “two-party” form of administration; the French have many parties.

 The French have a political party for almost every conceivable political position.
 They odn't believe that “there are two ways of looking at things”, the French think there are dozens of ways, and that if enough people hold to any one way they have a right to be represented in the government.

 French electrocal practice has not encouraged party organisation such as ours.
-The eltions to the Chamber of Deputies are more like our municipal (city) elections than our national elections.
+The elections to the Chamber of Deputies are more like our municipal (city) elections than our national elections.
 In our city elections, people frequently vote for their friends and neighbors, — for men rather than parties.
 This is true in France, too.

 The French multiple-party system has this advantage: it gives every group of any size a voice in government, a chance to get its program considered, a chance to get certain laws passed.

-The multiple-party system has this grave dis advantage: in France, no one party controls a majority of the votes in the Chamber of Deputies: Cabinets are always combination or coalition cabinets.
+The multiple-party system has this grave disadvantage: in France, no one party controls a majority of the votes in the Chamber of Deputies: Cabinets are always combination or coalition cabinets.
 THe Premier has to rely on persuasion.
 It is easy for such cabinets to be overthrown.
 It is relatively hard for such cabinets to work together, on a common program for many years; with each new problem or each new crisis, the cabinet can easily be broken up.

 The French today are very much aware of the dangers and disadvantages of a multiple-party system.
 How they will solve it, how they will translate wide representation into simpler administration is their problem.
 They are trying to solve it — democratically.

 <div id="110"><em>110.
 “The French are too radical in politics.”</em></div>

 Don't be fooled by the names of the French parties.
 The Radical Socialist party for example, is neighter radical nor socialist.
 It is the party of small farmers and the lower middle-class: it is a middle-of-the-road party.
 (Its name is a carry-over from the past.)

 For the past twenty years, the great majority of Frenchmen have voted for men and parties that were neither extreme Left nor extreme Right.

-In the last pre-war elections of 1936, the parties of the Popular Front (Radical Socialist, Socialist, and Communist), which stood for a sort of New Deal program, got 382 seats in the Chamber of Deputies out of a total of 608.
-The partis of the Right, which opposed the Popular Front, got 222 seats.
+In the last pre-war elections of 1936, the parties of the Popular Front (Radical Socialist, Socialist, and Communist), which stood for a sort of New Deal program, got 382 seats in the Chamber of Deputies out of a total of
+608. The parties of the Right, which opposed the Popular Front, got 222 seats.

 Since the liberation, the French have held municipal elections in May 1945 and cantonal elections in September 1945.
-The voting strength of the main parti in those elections was approximately as follows:
+The voting strength of the main party in those elections was approximately as follows:

 Name of Party                 % vote case May 1945    % vote case Sept.
 1945